-- Ensure that the mapping of MIPLOs to MIMLOs and Assessments is logical and that the achievement of the MIMLOs will be well evidenced in the assessment technique.
-Avoid tenuous mapping.
-For example, if a MIPLO pertains to the development of team work skills it is logical that the assessment will involve a team work component.
-If the MIPLO pertains to learners developing an ability to reflect it is logical that the assessment will involve a component of reflection. - Keep in mind that a MIMLO does not need to be assessed twice and that one task may demonstrate the achievement of several MIMLOs concurrently (avoid over mapping). - There is no expectation that MIPLOS will be mapped to modules sequentially.
+- Ensure that the mapping of MIPLOs to MIMLOs and Assessments is logical and that the achievement of the MIMLOs will be well evidenced in the assessment technique (avoid tenuous mapping). - Keep in mind that a MIMLO does not need to be assessed twice and that one task may demonstrate the achievement of several MIMLOs concurrently (avoid over mapping). - There is no expectation that MIPLOS will be mapped to modules sequentially.
 MIPLOs may be supported by MIMLOs in distinct modules at distinct stages.